Harrogate: History

 In medieval times Harrogate was a place on the boundary of the township of Bilton with Harrogate in the ancient parish of Knaresborough, and the parish of Pannal, also known as Beckwith with Rossett.
 The part within the township of Bilton developed into the community of Low Harrogate, and the part within Pannal developed into the community of High Harrogate.
 Both communities were within the Royal Forest of Knaresborough.
 In 1372 King Edward III granted the Royal Forest to his son John, Duke of Lancaster (also known as John of Gaunt), and the Duchy of Lancaster became the principal landowner in Harrogate.

-Harrogate's development is owed to the discovery of its chalybeate- and sulphur-rich spring water from the 16th century.
+Harrogate's development is due to the discovery of its chalybeate- and sulphur-rich spring water from the 16th century.
 The first mineral spring was discovered in 1571 by William Slingsby, who found that water from the Tewit Well in High Harrogate possessed similar properties to that from springs in the Belgian town of Spa, which gave its name to spa towns.
 The medicinal properties of the waters were publicised by Edmund Deane; his book, Spadacrene Anglica, or the English Spa Fountain was published in 1626.